-The Department of Education and Training is committed to ensuring that all animals in Queensland schools have appropriate standards of welfare.
+The Department of Education is committed to ensuring that all animals in Queensland schools have appropriate standards of welfare.

 It is the teacher's responsibility to provide a pedagogical justification for any learning activity that involves the use of animals.
 The use of animals must provide an added component to the learning that is not trivial or available in other ways, and there must be evidence to support this position.

 If you are in charge of an animal, regardless of what you are using it for or how long it will be in your care, you have a duty of care to that animal and legal obligations under animal welfare legislation.

 Refer to Duty of care for animals for further information about appropriate care to safeguard the internationally recognised '5 freedoms' of animal welfare:

 Schools may engage in a variety of activities involving animal use.